microsoft/CSS-Exchange/docs/Admin/Remove-CertExpiryNotifications.md

 Download the latest release: [Remove-CertExpiryNotifications.ps1](https://github.com/microsoft/CSS-Exchange/releases/latest/download/Remove-CertExpiryNotifications.ps1)

 This script deletes all AsyncOperationNotification items from the Exchange SystemMailbox that contains them.
-This corrects the BlockedDeserializeTypeException error described in Emerging Issues.
+This corrects the BlockedDeserializeTypeException error described in [KB5013118](https://support.microsoft.com/en-gb/topic/exchange-service-host-service-fails-after-installing-march-2022-security-update-kb5013118-1cf2ecaf-2e87-4c42-b541-6adc47e01a5d).

 NOTE: This script only supports Exchange 2016 and Exchange 2019.
 It will not work on Exchange 2013.